 - Permian Basin Regional Council on Alcohol & Drug Abuse

 - Texas Lions Camp, Inc.

 Continuing a Legacy of Community Giving

 Since 1989, Permian Basin Area Foundation has served as this region’s community foundation.
-Promoting a philosophy of “giving where you live,” the Foundation partners with generous donors to leave a lasting impact in communities throughout a 22-county region of West Texas.
+Promoting a philosophy of “giving where you live,” the Foundation partners with generous donors to leave a lasting impact in communities throughout a multi-county region of West Texas.